anetapiekut/SMI205_Rproj_template/README.md

 - Are all files organised and saved in relevant folders?
 - Are all files, variables and R objects named and organised in a way, so their role is clear?
-- Have you updated / created a README file introducing your project?
+- Have you created a READme file introducing your project?
 - Is a replication package or any other files provided by the authors properly referenced in your work?
 - Is your project portable?
 Are your directory paths relative?